Powerbomb: Sitout crucifix powerbomb

-Also known as a Niagara Driver, Splash Mountain, or Black Tiger Bomb, this powerbomb is similar to the Crucifix Powerbomb, but instead of the wrestler falling forward to drop the opponent, the attacking wrestler falls to a seated position for a pinfall attempt instead of releasing the opponent.
+Also known as a Niagara Driver, Splash Mountain Bomb, or Black Tiger Bomb, this powerbomb is similar to the crucifix powerbomb, but instead of the wrestler falling forward to drop the opponent, the attacking wrestler falls to a seated position for a pinfall attempt instead of releasing the opponent.
 Innovated by Kyoko Inoue and popularized by Black Tiger.
 A top rope version was used by Konnan as well.
 It is used by Roman Reigns as a signature move.

-Dangan Bomb
+Dangan bomb

 This move, invented by Masato Tanaka, is performed when the wrestler will put the opponent in to the position for a belly to back suplex, lift them up and then catch them in mid air as if going for a spinebuster but instead put the opponents legs on their shoulders then drives the opponent to the mat like a falling powerbomb.

-Double powerbomb
+Multiple powerbomb

-Due to convenience of wording this name can refer to a maneuver either performed by two persons on one, or one person on two; generally both opponents will be far smaller than the wrestler attempting the move.
+Due to convenience of wording, this name can refer to a maneuver either performed by two persons on one, or one person on two; generally both opponents will be far smaller than the wrestler attempting the move.
 One opponent is placed on the attackers shoulders as per a standard powerbomb, then the other will be placed on the first opponents shoulders, facing in the same direction.
 This is normally performed by putting the first opponent's head between the seconds legs while they are sitting on the second or top turnbuckle.
 Finally, both opponents will be slammed to the mat.